lydialouise/reelnow-api/docs/tutorials/tutorials_filter-movies-by-audience.md

 # Filter movies by audience
 {: .no_toc }

-Filter by genre and rating to find age-appropriate films for your viewers. 👪 Combine multiple query parameters to filter movies for specific audiences so you can build age-appropriate movie listings and curated content experiences.
+Filter by genre and rating to find age-appropriate films for your viewers. 👪 Combine multiple query parameters to filter movies for specific audiences, customize movie listings, and curate content experiences.

 You'll learn how to: